 - "School eccentric" Anghel in Hatoful Boyfriend has a bizarre fantasy world in which he is the Crimson Angel of Judecca and the protagonist is an angelic warrior called Edel Blau who defeated him by encasing him in ice.
 It's implied by the fact that he's a member of the manga club and the fact that whenever you see inside his fantasy world it's just a JRPG that he's one of these people who unfortunately has the ability to induce hallucinations in others when physically agitated.
 Though it's also hinted that there may be more to it.

-- In middle of his Break the Cutie, Donnie from Demo Reel has an Tear Jerker rant over how real life is not a movie and even though you can try your best to not make movie mistakes, you can still fail.
+- In middle of his Break the Cutie, Donnie from Demo Reel has a rant over how real life is not a movie and even though you can try your best to not make movie mistakes, you can still fail.
 This leads to missing his dead mother and almost committing suicide to be with her again.

 - Not an uncommon development with highly intelligent and imaginative children.
 Some of them grow up to be writers (e.g. the Brontes, whose unpublished works included an extremely elaborate fantasy world).

-- There was a time when the #1 Google search that began with "Is Edward Cullen..." was "Is Edward Cullen real?"
+- The #1 Google search that begins with "Is Edward Cullen..." is quite often "Is Edward Cullen real?" or some variation thereof.

 - An abnormal psychology textbook from 2006 or so contained a section on really hard-core Elvis fans.
 It advised readers not to regard these fans as schizophrenic or otherwise mentally ill, because, devoted though they are, they will quite readily admit that Elvis really has left the building.